 - Shriners/NFL Play 60 All-Ability Guide

 Note that many playground planning resources are commercial in nature.
-Even if your school is not ready for a complete playground overhaul, you can use the ideas in these resources to make meaningful changes without needing a ton of funding.
+Even if your school is not ready for a complete playground overhaul, you can use the ideas in these resources to make meaningful changes without a lot of funding.

-Consider asking your principal about changing your recess schedule so kids can have recess before lunch.
-Create a talking points outline to help explain your ideas for this Play.
-A study by Montana Office of Public Instruction piloted recess before lunch, and anectdotal comments from administrators and teaching staff noted that kids who play before they eat seem to enjoy recess more, with fewer discipline problems, and anecdotally reported better overall recess and lunch atmospheres.vii They also noted students seem to eat a better lunch and drink more milk, and they reported that the students are more calm and ready to learn the rest of the day.viii
+Consider asking your principal about changing the recess schedule so kids can have recess before lunch.
+Create an outline of talking points to help explain your ideas for this Play.
+The Montana Office of Public Instruction piloted recess before lunch, and anectdotal comments from administrators and teaching staff noted that kids who played before they ate seemed to enjoy recess more, and that earlier recess led to a more relaxed overall lunch atmosphere.vii They also anecdotally noted that students seemed to waste less food and drink more milk, and they reported that the students seemed ready to learn after lunch.viii

-Think long term and sustainable.
-If you upgrade your playground, you’ll need to think about ongoing maintenance of the stenciling, the landscaping, equipment management, and so on.
-Work with the PTA to see if they can help you put together a volunteer committee that’s continued from year to year.
-Check with the Round-Up team to see if you can offer students service learning time to volunteer.
+Think long term.
+If you upgrade your physical activity areas, you’ll need to think about ongoing maintenance of the stenciling, the landscaping, equipment management and so on.
+Work with the PTA to see if they can help you put together a volunteer committee that will operate from year to year.
+Check with the administration to see if you can offer students service learning time to volunteer.
 Create a Recess Round-Up Team to do a monthly or quarterly assessment of the playground and make recommendations on what needs attention.

 Spread the Word

 Involve the community.
 Schedule a meeting with your school's parent organization and ask if they will volunteer time to help put together a team to spruce up the school and make physical activity areas more inviting and fun.